 It’s Super Bowl or bust for these states.
 They love American football, from high school to the NFL, especially America’s Team, the Dallas Cowboys.

 Professional Baseball (9 States)

 In these states, America’s Pastime is their favorite sport.
 Of course, it makes since when these states include Major League Baseball teams like the St. Louis Cardinals, Chicago Cubs, New York Yankees and Boston Red Sox.
 It’s pretty amazing the entire New England area is still heavy with the MLB, although there’s no doubt the gap has shrunk over the years.

 When you think of the best times in college basketball history, Kansas, Kentucky, Duke and North Carolina all come to mind, so this should be no shock to see these states loving college basketball the most.

 Professional Basketball (2 States)

-The NBA is so popular across the world, but it just might not be everyone’s favorite.
-It’s crazy to see only two states preferring the NBA above everything else.
-California makes a lot of sense with one of the most popular teams in the Los Angeles Lakers.
+The National Basketball Association is so popular across the world, but it just might not be everyone’s favorite.
+It’s crazy to see only two states preferring the NBA Finals above everything else.
+California makes a lot of sense with one of the most popular teams in the Los Angeles Lakers (thanks, LeBron James).